justindujardin/mathy/libraries/website/docs/envs/poly_simplify.md

-Core to working with algebra problems is the ability to `combine like terms` in polynomials, and Mathy provides an environment that generates problems that require simplification to satisfy the win-conditions.
+Core to working with algebra problems is the ability to `combine like terms` in polynomials.
+Mathy provides an environment that generates problems that require simplification to satisfy the win-conditions.

 ## Challenge

-In Poly Simplify the agent must learn to quickly combine and simplify all the like terms in the generated input expression.
+In Poly Simplify, the agent must learn to quickly combine and simplify all the like terms in the generated input expression.

 Examples